Whitney Maria Behr: Academic career

 Her primary research interests are the mechanics and kinematics of deformation in the Earth's lithosphere, rheology of the crust and upper mantle, strain localisation, rock mechanics, tectonic geomorphology, Quaternary geochronology, quantifying slip rates and earthquake hazards.
 Her research methodology combines field, analytical and experimental techniques to improve understanding of deformation at active and ancient plate margins.
 She has made contributions toward understanding the link between deformation of slow ductile flow and rapid seismogenic movements of brittle lithosphere.
 This helped improve understanding of seismic hazard potential.
 She investigated the differences between slip rates measured geodetic methods and geological slip rates.
 The work contributed toward understanding of intracontinental subduction zones.

 She has extensive field experience spanning California (Mojave desert, Coachella Valley, Klamath Mountains); Betic Cordillera in southern Spain; Syros Island in Greece; Rio Grande in New Mexico; Kenai Peninsula in Alaska; Northeastern China; Morocco in Northern Africa.

 Awards and recognition

 In 2019, she received the Presidential Early Career Award for Scientists and Engineers.
 In 2016, she received the Young Scientist Award (Donath Medal) awarded by the Geological Society of America.
 In 2013, Whitney Behr received Doris M. Curtis Outstanding Woman in Science Award for her significant contribution toward Geosciences in her PhD.

+Notable publications

+Behr has investigated a wide range of fields in structural geology, including the rheology of the upper crust and mantle.
+In a 2022 study, she substantiated the importance of plate interfaces in subduction dynamics, suggesting that the shear zone rheology of subduction interfaces is sensitive to the composition of subducting crustal material.
+Through the use of 2D numerical models of subducting plates Behr and co-author proposed that the viscosity and topography of the plate interface can influence the convergence speeds of the plates both prior to and after slab interaction.
+She also proposed that a stronger plate interface leads to steeper slab dips, more vertical sinking, and compressional deviatoric stresses in the overriding plate, while a weaker interface leads to neutral extensional stresses in the forearc.